 When using the project domain, MOVES will only process one hour, of one day, of one month, of one year for each run.
 The analyst should enter the desired time period within the "Time Span" panel.
-"Time Aggregation" should be set to "hour".
 The analyst only selects either "weekday" or "weekend" for the "day" selection.
 Both options cannot be selected for project level analysis.
-The selection for "day" should correspond to the type of activity data being used.
+The selections for "day" and "hour" should correspond to the type of activity data being used and the "month" should align with meteorological conditions.